frankvdh/Meerkat/README.md

 TO DO
 -----
 This list is more-or-less in priority order.
-At the moment it is shrinking :)
+At the moment it is shrinking :) slowly :(
-* 2023-02-10T22:35:26.459Z AircraftListActivity/132/E Exception: com.google.android.material.textview.MaterialTextView cannot be cast to android.widget.TableRow
+* Revise UI to not use menu
+* Allow to use Ownship ADSB position instead of Phone GPS position
 * Allow screen to be used vertically in heading mode
 * Indicate Mode-C traffic presence
 * Audio / Haptic alerts of collision threats
-* Allow to use Ownship ADSB position instead of Phone GPS position
-* Fix position of north arrow / track mode letter
 * Further Reduce frequency of heading change updates ???
 * Use a theme to allow black background
 * Digital filtering of path to predict tracks